 Empirical research shows a positive correlation between the extent of formal strategic planning and company performance (Miller & Cardinal 1994, Rogers et al. 1999).
-This does, however, not prove a causal link between strategic planning and company performance.
+This research does, however, not prove a causal link between strategic planning and company performance.
 From an evolutionary perspective, only those companies that maintain a positive performance will survive.
 The research did not include an analysis of failed companies and their strategic planning.
-Furthermore, the research focusses on strategy that has been realised.
-Mintzberg argues in this context that realised strategy is always a combination of intended and emergent strategies (Mintzberg 1979, Mintzberg 1987).
+Furthermore, the research focusses on realised strategies.
+Mintzberg argues in this context that achieved strategy is always a combination of intended and emergent strategies (Mintzberg 1979, Mintzberg 1987).
 Following Mintzberg’s typology of strategy formulation, the positive correlation between strategic planning and performance is not only based on formal, intended, strategy.
-Emergent strategy, and thus serendipity, luck and informal strategy formulation, play an important role in achieving positive performance.
-This also explains the seeming contradiction between Rogers and Mintzberg regarding the influence of turbulence.
-Hill et al. (2004, 21) recognise the mutual importance of intended and emergent strategy and stress that management need to recognise the process of emergence and intervene when appropriate.
+Emergent strategy, and thus serendipity, luck and informal strategy formulation, play an essential role in achieving positive performance.
+This concept also explains the seeming contradiction between Rogers and Mintzberg regarding the influence of turbulence.
+Hill et al. (2004, 21) recognise the mutual importance of intended and emergent strategy and stress that management needs to understand the process of emergence and intervene when appropriate.
 Even though these strategies evolve without going through the formal process, management needs to evaluate these and select those that align with the vision set for the organisation.

 Hart proposes an integrated approach to strategy formulation.
 Hart argues that prior literature on the subject has focused on a particular theme and has failed to capture the full range of the phenomenon of strategic planning.